xuchangxueyuanlihuijie/sao_lei/README.md

 # sao_lei
-#This has Three functional mini programs
+#There are Three functional mini programs